MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/distribution/sales-order-processing.md

 -   Quantity to Back Order 4

->   Even though the Order Quantity is still 10, the system tracks the quantities
->   that have been transferred and the quantity remaining to be transferred is
+Even though the Order Quantity is still 10, the system tracks the quantities that have been transferred and the quantity remaining to be transferred is 4.

->   4.
+> [!NOTE]

->   *Non-repeating quotes can be transferred only once.
-If you transfer some of
->   the line item quantities, the quote is moved to history and you won’t be
->   able to transfer the remaining quantities.*
+> Non-repeating quotes can be transferred only once.
+If you transfer some of the line item quantities, the quote is moved to history and you won’t be able to transfer the remaining quantities.

->   The line item information icon will appear next to the item because the
->   Quantity to Back Order of 4 hasn’t been transferred to a back order
->   document.
-You will need to cancel, back order, or invoice the remaining
+The line item information icon will appear next to the item because the Quantity to Back Order of 4 hasn’t been transferred to a back order document.
+You will need to cancel, back order, or invoice the remaining quantities.
->   quantities.

 ![](media/bf5ad5004255f3d9d53f1e62a814b499.jpg)

->   You can choose the line item information button to open the Sales Quantity
->   Status window and view information about the selected item, such as the
->   quantities remaining and quantities canceled.
-You can use the Sales Quantity
->   Status window to view the status of items if you’ve partially transferred a
->   document or need to know if the item has been allocated.
+You can choose the line item information button to open the Sales Quantity Status window and view information about the selected item, such as the quantities remaining and quantities canceled.
+You can use the Sales Quantity Status window to view the status of items if you’ve partially transferred a document or need to know if the item has been allocated.

->   Partial line item quantities aren’t transferred if the customer doesn’t
->   accept partial shipments.
-To allow partial shipments, unmark the Ship
->   Complete Document option in the Sales Customer Detail Entry window.
+Partial line item quantities aren’t transferred if the customer doesn’t accept partial shipments.
+To allow partial shipments, unmark the Ship Complete Document option in the Sales Customer Detail Entry window.

 #### Document attachments and transfers

->   When you choose Transfer in the Sales Transaction Entry or Sales Batch Entry
->   window, attachments assigned to a document will be transferred to the
->   transfer document types you specified for the document type ID.
-Attachments
->   assigned to line items of a document will be transferred to the line items
->   for the new document type.
+When you choose Transfer in the Sales Transaction Entry or Sales Batch Entry window, attachments assigned to a document will be transferred to the transfer document types you specified for the document type ID.
+Attachments assigned to line items of a document will be transferred to the line items for the new document type.

->   For example, a quote has two line items.
-The quote has an attachment and
->   each line item has an attachment.
-When you transfer the second line item of
->   the quote to an order, the attachment assigned to the quote is transferred
->   to the order and the attachment assigned to the second line item of the
->   quote is transferred to the line item of the order.
+For example, a quote has two line items.
+The quote has an attachment and each line item has an attachment.
+When you transfer the second line item of the quote to an order, the attachment assigned to the quote is transferred to the order and the attachment assigned to the second line item of the quote is transferred to the line item of the order.

->   When the first item from the quote is transferred to a different order, the
->   attachment assigned to the quote is transferred to the new order and the
->   attachment assigned to the first line item of the quote is transferred to
->   the line item of the new order
+When the first item from the quote is transferred to a different order, the attachment assigned to the quote is transferred to the new order and the attachment assigned to the first line item of the quote is transferred to the line item of the new order

 #### Transferring an individual sales document

->   Use the Sales Transfer Documents window to transfer item quantities from an
->   existing document to a newly created document of another type.
-You can
->   include totals and deposit information, which includes the freight and
->   miscellaneous charges, when the document is transferred.
+Use the Sales Transfer Documents window to transfer item quantities from an existing document to a newly created document of another type.
+You can include totals and deposit information, which includes the freight and miscellaneous charges, when the document is transferred.

->   If the exchange rate for a transaction has expired, you can’t post the new
->   document.
-You must enter or select a valid exchange rate for the document in
+If the exchange rate for a transaction has expired, you can’t post the new document.
+You must enter or select a valid exchange rate for the document in the Exchange Rate Maintenance window.
+For more information about exchange rates, see *Chapter 8, “Multicurrency transactions.”*
->   the Exchange

->   Rate Maintenance window.
-For more information about exchange rates, see
->   *Chapter 8, “Multicurrency transactions.”*

->   Before a you transfer a document, you must:
+Before a you transfer a document, you must:

 -   Verify that there are quantities to transfer to an order, invoice, or back order.